 - Low moderate housing and HUD projects

-- Development of numerous convenience stores with fueling for Cumberland Farms, Inc.
+- Development of numerous convenience stores with fueling for Cumberland Farms, Inc. and Seasons.

-- Obtain entitlements for national retail stores.
+- Obtain entitlements for national retail stores. and physical rehabilitation facility.

 - Permitting for commercial and residential uses through the Coastal Resources Management Council (CRMC).